Flensburg: Middle Ages

 Flensburg was founded at the latest by 1200 at the innermost end of the Flensburg Firth by Danish settlers, who were soon joined by German merchants.
-In 1284, its town rights were confirmed and the town quickly rose to become one of the most important in the Duchy of Schleswig.
-Unlike Holstein, however, Schleswig did not belong to the German Holy Roman Empire.
-Therefore, Flensburg was not a member of the Hanseatic League, but it did maintain contacts with this important trading network.
+In 1284, its town rights were confirmed and the town quickly became one of the most important in the Duchy of Schleswig.
+Unlike Holstein, Schleswig did not belong to the German Holy Roman Empire.
+Therefore, Flensburg was not a member of the Hanseatic League, but did maintain contacts with it.

-Historians presume that there were several reasons for choosing this spot for settlement:
+Historians presume that there were several reasons this spot was chosen for settlement: